Hernia Repair

 At One Hatfield Hospital we can book you in to see a Consultant General Surgeon, usually within 48 hours, for an initial consultation.

 You can use your private medical insurance or pay for your Hernia Repair treatment.
-We offer competitive, fixed price packages as well as the ability to spread the cost of your treatment over a number of months.
+We offer competitive, fixed price packages.
 If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Hatfield Hospital.

 Why One Hatfield